-The statements under each SLO (STUDENT LEARNING OUTCOMES) are to be used in conjunction with the evaluation of course objectives for all clinical nursing courses.
+The statements under each SLO (Student Learning Outcome) are to be used in conjunction with the evaluation of course objectives for all clinical nursing courses.
 Refer to specific course Clinical Evaluation Tools (CETs).
 The student is in jeopardy of failing the clinical course and/or being dismissed from the nursing program when the following areas are compromised.
-A Written Counseling/Performance Improvement Plan (PIP) form will be completed by the clinical instructor/faculty, which identifies the unsafe or unsatisfactory practice area and a plan for improvement.
-The student is expected to sign the form, indicating receipt of the form, and may add comments as desired.
+A Written Counseling-Collaborative Action Plan (WC-CAP) form will be completed by the clinical instructor/faculty, which identifies the unsafe or unsatisfactory practice area and a plan for improvement.
+The student is expected to digitally sign the form, indicating receipt of the form, and may add comments as desired.
 These examples are not all-inclusive.